-- Click the Donate Button!
+- Donate: Click the Donate Button in the bottom corner!
 We accept one-time, monthly, and round-up donations.

-- Add a percentage to your bill at Partner Businesses where you see our logo!
+- Support Participating Partner Businesses: Add a percentage to your bill at Partner Businesses where you see our logo!
 They will send us your contribution.

 - Choose to do business at partner businesses, listed above right (coming soon)!

 - Donate!
 Donations are tax-deductible and can be targeted to specific projects.

 - Join us at our monthly meetings, the 3rd Wednesday of each month (except for July and December) at the Divide Grange.
 Meetings also available via Zoom.

 - Subscribe to our email newsletter (include your mailing address if you’d also like a paper copy of our biannual newsletter).

 - Follow us on social media.
 We’re on Facebook, Twitter, YouTube, and Instagram.

 - Text “bighole” to 26989 to connect with BHWC via text message.